 It is important to review additional District of Columbia bankruptcy exemptions and choose those exemptions that best protect your assets.

 The federal bankruptcy exemptions are detailed in 11 U.S. Code §522.
 The National Consumer Law Center maintains a list of federal bankruptcy exemptions on its website.
 District of Columbia is a state that allows you to use federal bankruptcy exemptions

 Always check that you use the most current information available when analyzing bankruptcy exemptions.

 Let’s cover the Chapter 7 bankruptcy alternatives in District of Columbia in case you do not qualify for Chapter 7 bankruptcy, have too many assets, or do not wish to pursue Chapter 7 bankruptcy.

 For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in District of Columbia case allows you to restructure your debts into an affordable monthly plan.
 By restructuring debts, many people can afford to keep their homes and vehicles under Chapter 13.

-Chapter 13 stops foreclosures, repossessions, and wage garnishments.
+Chapter 13 stops foreclosures, repossessions, and potentially stops District of Columbia wage garnishments.
 Chapter 13 bankruptcy also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, District of Columbia may also allow you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.